 - Look for diversity above all in both landscapes, historic and holy places.
 Aim for a mix of woodlands/open plains/marshland/riverside etc. Natural holy places are important as well as human-built holy places.
 Non-religious historic places where significant historic events occurred (such as battlegrounds, inventions, important meetings etc) also add a local heritage dimension.
 It is also worth thinking about a possible historical or spiritual ‘theme’ that links the places being walked through, but if nothing fits neatly then this is not essential.

 - Try to plot route along public footpaths as much as possible, rather than along the road.
-Walking along the road is possible, but not preferable, and ideally best if the road has a pavement or grassy verge alongside it for maximum safety.
+Walking along the road is possible, but not preferable, and ideally best if the road has a pavement or grassy verge alongside it for maximum safety (see our guidelines here).
 Think “maximum holy, minimum road”.
 Use Google Satellite imagery to check for pavements and verges, and to see what the route looks like from above.

 - Find a digital mapping app that works for you to help you plot the route and work out exactly how long it is in miles, using our guide here.
 We use the Memory Map app to plot routes, which requires you to buy (quite expensive) licenses to the Ordnance Survey maps within the app.
 The official Ordnance Survey map is also good, and cheaper, or there is Viewranger, with Open Street Map, which is free and easy to use.
-The best is Viewranger for precise plotting, but you will need Ordnance Survey maps as well.
+The best is Viewranger for precise plotting, but you will need to subscribe to Ordnance Survey maps within Viewranger as well (£25/yr).
 You can then share the route electronically with other people by exporting as a .gpx file.
 The advantage of smartphone navigation for pilgrims is that they can’t get lost.

 - Perhaps set up a Pilgrim Passport and Stamp scheme, where pilgrims can buy a card that they can get stamped at the different churches along the route.
 This should be familiar to those of you who have walked the Camino de Santiago.
 It might be good on a day pilgrimage route for adults and children too.